huckiyang/EyeNet2/README.md

 # EyeNet2
-If you think this repo helps your research, please consider ref this paper (ACCV Workshop 2018, oral, )
+If you think this repo helps your research, please consider ref this paper (ACCV Workshop 2018, oral.)
+Thanks!

 [Yang, C-H. Huck, et al. "Auto-classification of retinal diseases in the limit of sparse data using a two-streams machine learning model."
 Asian Conference on Computer Vision.
 Springer, Cham, 2018.](https://arxiv.org/pdf/1808.05754.pdf)